Skip to main content

 • Allow all models — Give users access to all available models

 Click Configure to manage model access for each category.
-Allow the Devin for Terminal agent to search the web for relevant information.
+Allow the Devin for Terminal agent to perform web searches on the open Internet.
+This does not affect the agent’s ability to read specific URLs, which is performed locally on the user’s machine.
 This tool is disabled by default for enterprise teams.

 MCP Servers